 TSA4.12: Tools for automating applying for and allocating federated resources

 This mini project directly supports one of EGI’s key strategic activities, by providing a tool that will allow automated provisioning of federated EGI resources.
-The tool is built collaborating closely with the Resource Allocation Task Force (RATF) []; the RATF in this relationship is the main coordination body, and this mini project serves as the technical implementation body.
+The tool is built collaborating closely with the Resource Allocation Task Force (RATF) [R 15]; the RATF in this relationship is the main coordination body, and this mini project serves as the technical implementation body.
 Details of the project plan are maintained with the RATF (see above).

 Results achieved